What is the procedure for buying in Italy?

 What’s the best airport for Tuscany?

 Pisa, although you can also fly to Florence.
-Slightly further are Bologna or Bologna Forli airports, Genoa, Ancona.
+Slightly further are Bologna or Bologna Forli airports, Genoa, Ancona, Rome.
 See this page for airport details - Flight information

 Can I view on a Sunday?